spdx/spdx-spec/docs/conformance.md

 procedures/instructions, environments and actors from the build process along with the associated evidence.

-Conformance to the Build profile compliance point does not entail support for the Software, Licensing, Security, Dataset, AI, Lite, or Extension profiles of the SPDX.
+Conformance to the Build profile compliance point only entails support for the Core profile.

 This compliance point facilitates interchange of the build information produced by tools supporting SPDX.